 I loved that show and she had different guests doing all sorts of crafts and art.
 One day she had Priscilla Hauser on the program and she demonstrated her method of painting lovely flowers.
 I loved it and wanted to learn more!

 Circumstances prevented me from pursuing it at the time but in 1997 things changed.
-I learned the craft store nearby was going out of business and was selling off its inventory.
+I learned that a craft store nearby was going out of business and was selling off its inventory.

 The budget was tight but even I could afford $1 a book.

-What I liked about the books was Donna used a limited assortment of colors so it was not a huge investment in the paints nor the brushes.
+What I liked about the books was Donna used a limited assortment of colors so it was not a huge investment in the paints or the brushes.

 Would you like to see one of my first pieces?